State Transportation Improvement Program (STIP)

-The Councils of Governments' decision-making process affords numerous opportunities for public comment on the programming process and project selection.
-As a result of the Regional Transportation Plan, Corridor profiles have been developed which will eventually lead to programmable projects.
-Meetings are held for each Corridor Profile enabling the public to present their views.
+The Metropolitan Planning Organizations and Councils of Governments' decision-making process affords numerous opportunities for public comment on the programming process and project selection.
+As a result of the Regional Transportation Plan, corridor profiles have been developed that will eventually lead to programmable projects.
+Meetings are held for each corridor profile, enabling the public to present their views.

 If you have any questions on the STIP, feel free to submit them to STIP@azdot.gov or by mail: